Howie Carr: Non-fiction

 Carr's book Kennedy Babylon: A Century of Scandal and Depravity, Volume I, was released in 2015 and Volume II was released in 2018.

 Fiction

 In 2012, Carr moved into fictional writing with his third book, Hard Knocks, which was followed three years later by Killers, his sixth and most recent release.

 Relationship with Donald Trump

-During the Donald Trump 2016 presidential campaign, Carr hosted rallies and he had lunch with the candidate on his private jet.
+During Donald Trump's 2016 presidential campaign, Carr hosted rallies, and he had lunch with the candidate on his private jet.
+On June 29, 2016, Carr, as an opening speaker at a rally for Trump in Bangor, Maine, made a Native American "war whoop" when referring to Democratic Senator Elizabeth Warren of Massachusetts.
 Carr had candidate Trump on his radio show more than a dozen times, including election night.
-In 2017, Carr and his wife Kathy joined as member of the Mar-a-Lago Club, a resort and hotel for dues-paying members.

-On June 29, 2016, Carr, as an opening speaker at a Bangor, Maine, rally for Republican presidential candidate Donald Trump, made a Native American "war whoop" when referring to Democratic Senator Elizabeth Warren of Massachusetts.
+In 2017, Carr and his wife Kathy became members of The Mar-a-Lago Club, a Trump-owned resort and hotel for dues-paying members.